actionml/harness/commands.md

  1. To bring the server down:

         harness stop
-        # The PID is retrieved from a location set in
-        # `harness-env`.
-If the file is not provided
+        # stop may take some time and it's usually safe to
+        # just kill the harness PID

-# Engine Configuration Parameters
+# Configuration Parameters

-Two files are used to initialize the pio-kappa Router and each Template.
+All config of Harness and it's component services is done with `harness-env` or in the service config specific to the services used.

-## application.conf
+## `harness-env`

-In application.conf the default config for the Router is kept including what address and port it bind to, where MongoDB is, etc. This allows all specific config to be overridden in the environment.
-Simply adding a value for the following environment variables change the config:

-    // application.conf, hard coded defaults
-    mongo {
-      host = "localhost"
-      host = ${?MONGO_HOST}
-      port = 27017
-      port = ${?MONGO_PORT}
-    }

-To use a different host and port for MongoDB do the following before the REST-Server and Router is launched:
+`harness-env` is a Bash shell script that is sourced before any command is run.
+All required variable should be defined like this:

     export MONGO_HOST=<some-host-name>
     export MONGO_PORT=<some-port-number>

-A full list of these will be provided in a bash shell script that sets up any overrides before launching the Router
+A full list of these will be provided in a bash shell script that sets up any overrides before launching Harness

-## some-engine.json
+## `some-engine.json` Required Parameters

 This file provide the parameters and config for anything that is Template/Engine specific like algorithm parameters or compute engine config (for instance Spark or VW, if used).
 Each Template comes with a description of all parameters and they're meaning.
-Some fields are required by the pio-kappa framework:
+Some fields are required by the Harness framework:

     {
         "engineId": "some_resource_id"
         "engineFactory": "org.actionml.templates.name.SomeEngineFatory"
-        "params": {
+        "mirror": "path/to/mirror" // optional, turns on mirroring "params": {
             "algorithm": {
                 algorithm specific parameters, see Template docs